 You can also organize your own events.
 Amazing.

-How to Improve Your Existing Relationships – Tip# 1: Be There for Your Friends
+How to Improve Your Relationships

 Some people have experienced a mental illness diagnosis or relapse, lost friends or relatives to COVID and were not able to say goodbye, or suffered due to a lack of social interaction.